Fellows FAQs

 19. Who should write my letters of reference?

-• Academic track applicants should have one reference should come from their academic advisor, or equivalent, in the applicant's current academic program.
+• Academic track applicants should have one reference come from their academic advisor, or equivalent, in the applicant's current academic program.
 Alternatively, the reference letter may be made by the advisor or equivalent of an applicant's prior degree program if the applicant will be enrolling in a new academic program during the upcoming fall term.
-A letter of reference from the diocesan bishop of the diocese in which the applicant is currently canonically resident is required in addition to the academic advisor reference letter.

 22. How can writers of letters of reference or recommendation submit their letters?